Barbara Whitman

 Owner of Barbara Whitman Productions, she has won multiple Tony and Drama League Awards for producing musicals like A Strange Loop, Hedwig and the Angry Inch, Fun Home, and The Humans.

-In 2021, she established the Barbara Whitman Award at Stage Directors and Choreographers Foundation.
-The award will be given annually to a female, trans, or non-binary early career director.
+In 2021, she established the Barbara Whitman Award at the Stage Directors and Choreographers Foundation.
+The award is given annually to a female, trans, or non-binary early-career director.

-Currently, Barbara is producing Pulitzer Prize-winning playwright Doug Wright’s new play, GOOD NIGHT, OSCAR, starring Sean Hayes.
-The play will open on Broadway Spring 2023.
+Currently, Barbara is producing Pulitzer Prize-winning playwright Doug Wright’s new play, Good Night, Oscar, starring Sean Hayes.
+The play will open on Broadway in the Spring of 2023.

 A native New Yorker, Barbara attended NYU Gallatin School of Individualized Study and received an MFA in Theatre Management and Producing from Columbia University.

-With roots in the theater, it’s no surprise that’s she’s built a career around this art form.
-She has a deep passion for story, and especially for outlier stories that maybe live outside the more typical commercial broadway fare.
+With roots in the theater, it’s no surprise that she’s built a career around this art form.
+She has a deep passion for story, and especially for outlier stories that may live outside the more typical commercial Broadway fare.

 Gems from this episode include: